top of page

 She is trained in and utilizes Dialectical Behavioral Therapy (DBT) to assist clients with emotional regulation, distress tolerance, and interpersonal effectiveness; all common challenges for adolescents and teens emerging into adulthood.

 She takes a client-centered approach, tailoring techniques to meet the needs of her clients.
-She specifically utilizes DBT, CBT, play therapy, and social skills training to address client concerns.
+She specifically utilizes DBT, CPT, play therapy, and social skills training to address client concerns.

-Greg specializes in working with individuals and their spouses in regard to chemical and behavioral abuse and dependency issues.
-In addition, Greg specializes in working with families and children in crisis with social, emotional, and behavioral issues including: Anxiety, depression, and conduct disorders.
+With over 30 years of experience, Greg specializes in working with individuals and their spouses in regard to chemical and behavioral abuse and dependency issues.
+In addition, Greg specializes in working with families and young adults in crisis with social, emotional, and behavioral issues including: Anxiety, depression, and conduct disorders.

 Dawn Smith, LCPC